RealOrangeOne/django-tasks/README.md

 This is particularly useful in combination with Django's [system check framework](https://docs.djangoproject.com/en/stable/topics/checks/).

+### Signals

+A few [Signals](https://docs.djangoproject.com/en/stable/topics/signals/) are provided to more easily respond to certain task events.

+Whilst signals are available, they may not be the most maintainable approach.

+- `django_tasks.signals.task_enqueued`: Called when a task is enqueued.
+The sender is the backend class.
+Also called with the enqueued `task_result`.
+- `django_tasks.signals.task_finished`: Called when a task finishes (`COMPLETE` or `FAILED`).
+The sender is the backend class.
+Also called with the finished `task_result`.

+Additionally, each `Task` has its own signals.
+These signals are only sent for the given `Task`, whilst the above will be called for all `Task`s.

+- `Task.finished`: Called when the task finishes (`COMPLETE` or `FAILED`).
+There is no sender (`None`), however the handler is called with the finished `task_result`.

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for information on how to contribute.